Newsletter

 “The infrastructure sites struck were used by Hezbollah terrorists to advance and carry out attacks against IDF soldiers operating in Southern Lebanon,” the army said.
 “The IDF will continue to operate against threats directed at Israeli civilians and IDF soldiers, in accordance with directives from the political echelon.”

-Attacks on IDF solders continued on Sunday morning, with the military twice reporting that the Israeli Air Force intercepted “a suspicious aerial target that was identified in the area in which IDF soldiers are operating in Southern Lebanon.”
 The statement added that in these cases, “in accordance with protocol,” no air-raid sirens were activated in nearby Israeli communities.
 Similar incidents were reported on Saturday night.

-The terrorist group also continued to attack Israeli territory on Saturday night, with the IDF reporting that the IAF intercepted “several suspicious aerial targets” launched from Lebanon that did trigger air-raid sirens in several areas of northern Israel, including at Kibbutz Hanita.
-This was preceded a projectile launched from Lebanon that triggered alarms in the Kibbutz Bar’am area, striking in an open area with no injuries reported
+The terrorist group also continued to attack Israeli territory on Saturday night, with the IDF reporting that the IAF intercepted “several suspicious aerial targets” launched from Lebanon that triggered air-raid sirens in several areas of northern Israel, including at Kibbutz Hanita.
+This was preceded by a projectile launched from Lebanon that triggered alarms in the Kibbutz Bar’am area, striking in an open area with no injuries reported

 Both incidents were violations of the terms of the ceasefire by Hezbollah, the IDF said.